huan2137/quartz/content/index.md

 ---
 title: Home
-cssclasses:
 ---
 Hi there!
 My name is Darren Huang, and I'm an electrical engineering student at Purdue University.
 I like computers, rockets, electronics, programming, and math.
+I use this space to document the progress of my projects and showcase what I'm currently working on

+I'm currently an avionics engineer on Purdue Space Program, Purdue's

 I want to use this space primarily as a way to document the progress of my projects.
 These projects are really important to me; they've been a great way for me to put my technical skills to the test, and also give me an opportunity to build something I'm interested in outside of my classes and labs (although I find those very interesting too).